BritishPandaChick/disney-codes/log.md

 - Start adding CSS styles for responsive stylesheet.
 Add Bootstrap classes to work on medium size screens in index.html file.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 43: August 16, 2019
+**What I Did Today:** Finish adding styles to footer on mobile version of 30 Days, 30 Sites restaurant menu.
+Add styles for medium size screens.
+Start adding styles for style.css file.

+**Day Summary:** I'm almost done with the restaurant menu website!
+Today I was able to get a large amount of the site's CSS done.
+The mobile version is officially done.
+I got the responsive styles for medium screen sizes done.
+I was able to get a head start on the styles for the large screens.
+Although I did a lot of work with the CSS, I double checked the menu section on the mobile and responsive versions to make sure everything is working correctly.
+Tomorrow I'll finish the restaurant menu website styles then I'll be ready to start a brand new project.

+**Tomorrow's List:**
+- Finish adding styles for main stylesheet.
+Add styles for events, new and footer section.
+- Start set up on the next 30 Days, 30 sites project.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)